Building a REST API with Nitric

 and a key value store named profiles

-, then requesting get, set, and delete permissions which allows our function to access the key value store.
+, then requesting get, set, and delete permissions which allows our service to access the key value store.

 Resources in Nitric like api